Welcome to Indiana

 Invasive species are a serious threat to Indiana forests and wildlife habitat.
 They reduce biodiversity, impact growth of native trees and plants, and alter ecosystem function.
 Experts from Indiana provide a unique opportunity to learn about invasive species management.
 Registration and additional information here.

 2014 Indiana Society of American Foresters Winter Meeting

-This year's theme is "It's an Ever-changing World Out There - New Technology, Changing Markets, and New Challenges" .
-The meeting will be held April 22-23 at the Morgan-Monroe State Forest, Martinsville, Indiana Training Center.
+This year's theme was "It's an Ever-changing World Out There - New Technology, Changing Markets, and New Challenges" .
+The meeting was held April 22-23 at the Morgan-Monroe State Forest, Martinsville, Indiana Training Center.
 Additional information here.